 I have three datasets: 1 GB, 10 GB and 1 TB:

 |Table||Avg Row Size in Bytes||1 GB row counts||10 GB row counts||1 TB row counts|

 Azure Data Lake Gen 2 bronze zone stores originally generated data (1GB, 10 GB and 1TB datasets) in parquet format.

 Silver zone is used to store optimized datasets, converted to delta format.
 Benchmark tests will run datasets in delta format.

 All databases are registered in Databricks metastore.
-Databases separate 1 GB, 10 GB 1TB datasets and delta from parquet table versions, partitioned data from non-partitioned.
+Databases separate 1 GB, 10 GB 1TB datasets, delta from parquet table versions, partitioned data from non-partitioned.

 Spark-sql-perf created tables on top of parquet automatically.
-I’ve moved the files in addition to silver and converted to parquet.
+I’ve moved the files in addition to silver and converted to delta.

-Also, I decided to check parquet performance.
-For parquet tables, I use external tables.
+Also, I decided to check parquet performance with OPENROWSET and EXTERNAL tables.

 There are 90 analytical queries + 24 “warmup” queries (not included in duration calculations).
 9 queries were removed as some were failing with Spark SQL (Syntax error or access violation / Query: AEValueSubQuery is not supported) and a few for Synapse.
-Hence, I left only identical queries for both platforms.
+Hence, I left only succeeding queries for both platforms.

 JMeter is used often in such testing scenarios.
 I followed the steps here to set it up on my machine.